Univ-Paris-5-Super-Mario-Project/super-mario-univ-paris5/README.md

 ## License

+**We are not affiliated with Nintendo in any way.
+All sounds, character names and Mario Sprites are copyrights of Nintendo Co.
+Ltd.**

 This project uses sounds, images and fonts that do not belong to us.
 We believe their usage in this project falls under **fair use**:
 * this is a non profit & open source project
 * the project is part of our Bachelor degree at [Paris Descartes University](http://www.univ-paris5.fr/)
 * we don't claim any owner ship to the copyrighted material
 * the amount of copyrighted material used is relatively small compared to the project as a whole

-The source code is released under the GPL v3 license.
+The source code written by us is released under the GPL v3 license.
 See [`license.md`](LICENSE.md) for more information.
+Any third party code, such as code from third party libraries, belong to their copyright owners and have their own license.